 - Momentum: These are more consumer-oriented headphones with a sound signature to please the masses.
-They’re usually closed-back and are tuned to output punchy, deep bass while also sounding Hi-Fi.
+These are usually closed-back headphones tuned to output punchy, deep bass while also sounding Hi-Fi.

-- PXC: A perfect pick for regular commuters and business travelers.
+- PXC: Perfect headphones for regular commuters and business travelers.
 These are usually over-ear headphones with either ambient noise isolating properties or active noise cancellation.

-- CX: Consumer-based in-ear earbuds, suitable for everything from music listening, traveling, sports, and background noise isolation.
+- CX: Consumer-based in-ear earbuds, suitable for music listening, traveling, sports, and background noise isolation.

 - IE: High-end in-ear monitors with audiophile-grade sound quality.
 So far, they’re all wired.

 In most cases, yes.
-Even though they’re usually made of plastic, Sennheiser’s headphones appear quite sturdy, especially full-sized ones.
+Even though they’re usually made of plastic, Sennheiser headphones appear quite sturdy, especially full-sized ones.

-The best thing about their headphones is that you can often replace parts that deteriorate.
+The best thing about Sennheiser headphones is that you can often replace parts that deteriorate.
 That way, if something breaks or wears down, you can easily fix it.